National Leadership Program, Fall 2018

 Even though the previous paragraphs make her sound busy, Campbell is a big believer in the benefits of doing nothing, especially outside, and she frequently does just that in her off hours.
 She loves parks almost as much as Leslie Knope, the main character of Parks and Rec, one of Campbell’s most-loved TV shows.
 Her current favorite parks are El Morro National Monument in New Mexico, which has awe-inspiring views, and Amerson River Park in Macon, Georgia, which features large, open grounds and an accessible playground.

-Campbell wrote 11 pieces during the 2018 Fall Fellowship.
+Campbell wrote 11 pieces during the 2018 Fall Apprenticeship.
 Check them out on our website: